ndronos/c-nomorph/Klemens.md

 you have to deal with getting lost in reference to references, aliases, memory management, and malloc.

+But our outrageous fortune breaks down into separate components.

 (Klemens, 2015) pp. 123-
 ```